EVondrus/budget-calculator/README.md

 - [Heroku](https://dashboard.heroku.com/apps) -  used to deploy the live project.
 - [Lucidchart](https://www.lucidchart.com/) -  used to create the flowchart
 - [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate all the Python code

+## Known Bugs

+The issue: When adding eg. "1.000" it results in "1.00".
+Likely due to the way floating-point numbers are handled in Python.
+When you convert a string to a float in Python, it automatically removes trailing zeros after the decimal point.
+This behavior is part of Python's standard for representing floating-point numbers, which aims to minimize the storage and computational overhead associated with representing very large or very small numbers.

+For example, when you convert the string "1.000" to a float, Python interprets it as the number 1.000, but when it's represented as a float, it's stored as 1.00.
+This is because the trailing zeros after the decimal point do not change the value of the number, and Python's floating-point representation does not include unnecessary trailing zeros.

+Incorrectly formatted numbers may result in errors or unexpected behavior in the application!

+## Fixed Bugs

+### Appending an extra row to the Google worksheet
+The original implementation of the add_category function inadvertently introduced a bug into the Budget Calculator application.
+This function was responsible for adding a new category to the list of expense categories and simultaneously appending a row to the Google Sheets document with the current date, an empty description, the new category, and a zero amount.
+This unintended behavior was triggered every time a new category was added, leading to the creation of unnecessary rows in the Google Sheets document that did not represent actual income or expense entries.

+To address this issue, the add_category function was modified to separate the concerns of adding a new category to the expense_categories list and appending a row to the Google Sheets document.
+The modification ensured that a new category could be added without automatically creating an unnecessary row in the Google Sheets document

+By isolating the functionality of adding a new category from the process of appending rows to the Google Sheets document, the application now accurately reflects the user's actions, preventing the addition of misleading or irrelevant data to the financial records.
+This solution not only enhances the application's reliability but also aligns it more closely with the intended user experience, where users can manage their income and expenses without encountering unexpected entries in their financial data.

+### Colorama and print slow function
+I encountered an issue with Colorama not printing the color of the string when using a slow print function.
+Likely it stems from how the color codes are applied to the string.
+When you apply color codes to a string and then attempt to print it slowly using a custom slow print function, the color codes might not be interpreted correctly if the entire string is not printed at once.
+This can result in the color codes being printed as plain text, followed by the message without color.

+To resolve this bug, I applied the color to the individual characters or words within the string, rather than to the entire string.
+This approach ensures that each part of the message is printed with the correct color, even when using a slow print function that prints the message character by character.

 ## Deployment